top of page

 There are actually a number of really useful applications for cleaning and maintenance around the home using organic olive oil!
 Some people tend to use application-specific, or unfortunately, lab-made synthetic options for tasks such as stainless steel and brass polishing, wood maintenance, even cast iron and stainless steel preservation, but a clean olive oil from the pantry will work wonders for many of these at-home jobs, without the added price tag, here are a few ways to take advantage of this wonder oil.

 Sometimes small scratches or blemishes make their way onto our prized pieces, despite all our efforts to avoid or prevent it from happening (hi kids).
-For wood surfaces, natural oils such as olive oil can assist with nourishing and moisturising the wood, which can help with preventing time and temperature related drying and cracking.
-Natural oils can also give wood a uniquely beautiful, natural shine when regularly maintained, especially so when compared with synthetic alternatives.
+For wood surfaces, natural oils can assist with nourishing and moisturising the wood and organic olive oil has proven to be the best non toxic wood polish option.
+It can help with preventing time and temperature related drying and cracking.
+Natural oils and waxes can also give wood a uniquely beautiful, natural shine when regularly maintained, especially so when compared with synthetic alternatives.
+Organic beeswax is also a great option if you don't have access to organic olive oil.

 Wood Polishing

-To use olive oil as a furniture polish, mix 1 part olive oil and 1 part apple cider vinegar or lemon juice in a container of your choosing.
-Mix thoroughly, and use a soft cloth such as a microfiber or a lint-free cotton cloth and apply the mixture to wood furniture in minimal amounts, dab and be sure to apply the mixture in the direction of the wood grain.
+To use olive oil as a furniture polish, mix 2 parts olive oil and 1 part apple cider vinegar in a container of your choosing and shake vigorously to mix.
+Use a soft cloth such as a microfiber or a lint-free cotton cloth and apply the mixture to wood furniture in minimal amounts, dab and be sure to apply the mixture in the direction of the wood grain.
 Once the mixture has been applied, wipe away all excess with a clean cloth and buff the surface to leave the beautiful shine that once was.

 Remember that some grains can be quite sensitive, always make sure to test it in a small, inconspicuous area before using it on a larger area.
 This will help ensure that it won't leave a greasy residue or damage the surface.
 If you have some expensive mid-century or vintage pieces, be sure to read more about vintage furniture cleaning, caring and maintenance here.